Yaroslav0102030405/Yaroslav0102030405/README.md

 ---

 ## 🚀 About Me
+I am a self-taught full-stack developer and am ready to apply my knowledge and skills to solve complex business problems.
-I create modern, adaptive and user-friendly web applications using **HTML, CSS, JavaScript, React, TypeScript**.
+I am passionate about creating modern, user-friendly, and functional web interfaces.
-I understand Git, Redux well, and can work with **Figma** and **Vercel**.

-💡 I am constantly learning, solving real problems in projects and strive to write clean, readable code.
-✨ I am open to interesting offers where I can develop and benefit the team!

 ---